Why Cruise Brands Are Already Being Misunderstood by AI Search

 Clarify Audience Fit

 If the brand is especially strong for affluent couples, active retirees, multigenerational travelers, or experience-first guests, say so plainly.
-AI is poor at inferring audience fit from mood boards and glossy adjectives.
+If audience fit is left implicit, AI systems may infer it from weaker signals such as generic category language, amenities, reviews, or third-party classifications.

 Make Comparison Context Legible